 4. Bulk actions

-You may occasionally wish to perform tasks such as deleting, moving, editing or service discovery for a whole series of hosts simultaneously.
+You may occasionally wish to perform tasks such as deleting, moving, editing or a service discovery for a whole series of hosts simultaneously.
 Checkmk provides so-called 'bulk actions' for this purpose.

 You can find these actions on the page of an open folder in the Hosts menu in the On selected hosts section: